The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/best-in-slot.md

       * The Epic of Alexander: Item level 595

-      With that being said, the biggest difference that can be made to your gear set is be equipping a Shadowbringers Relic weapon.
+      With that being said, the biggest difference that can be made to your gear set will be equipping a Shadowbringers Relic weapon.
 Due to the nature of how substats are allocated on these weapons, it enables you to utilize more substats than what's intended on a normal weapon.
 The Relic weapon can provide anywhere from a 3.5% increase (UCoB and UWU) to a 1% increase (TEA) depending on which fight you're using it in.
 Stat allocation for each fight is listed below:

       * The Unending Coil of Bahamut: 127 Critical Hit / 127 Determination / 123 Direct Hit / 90 Skill Speed